Key Metrics Overview

-Intensity Zones: This represents your effort relative to your output.
-Intensity zones are defined as ranges of split times and are personalized to you.
-They reflect your speed and endurance at 4 levels of intensity: Paddle, Steady, Race, and Sprint.
+Intensity Zones: Intensity Zones represent your effort relative to your output.
+Intensity Zones are defined as ranges of split times and are personalized to you.
+They reflect your speed and endurance at four levels of intensity: Paddle, Steady, Race, and Sprint.

-SPM (Strokes Per Minute): A cadence metric, measured by the number of strokes you take per minute.
+SPM (Strokes Per Minute): SPM is a cadence metric, measured by the number of strokes you take per minute.

-BPM (Beats Per Minute): A measurement of your heart rate.
+BPM (Beats Per Minute): BPM is a measurement of your heart rate.
 This metric will only populate if you have a heart rate monitor connected.